Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 We will now draw the player by defining its `Draw` function.
 We need to use the world, view, and projection matrices to transform the player's model from the object space to the screen space.

 The combination of the world, view and projection matrices is called the *world-view-projection matrix*, or **model-view-projection matrix** (*MVP matrix*).
-In 3D engines, this matrix is computed in a program that run on the GPU and is called a shader.
-More specifically, we traditionnally use at least two shaders: a **vertex shader** and a **fragment shader** (also called pixel shader).
+In 3D engines, this matrix is computed in a program that runs on the GPU and is called a shader.
+More specifically, we traditionally use at least two shaders: a **vertex shader** and a **fragment shader** (also called pixel shader).
 The vertex shader is used to execute vertex operations, while the fragment shader is used to compute the color of each pixel on the screen.

 In MonoGame, the [**BasicEffect**](xref:Microsoft.Xna.Framework.Graphics.BasicEffect) class can play the role of both the vertex and fragment shader.
 It is a class that is used to draw 3D models in a quick and effective way, without messing with complex graphics programming.
 We will use the `BasicEffect` class to draw the player's model.